Russell Findlay (businessman): Career

-Findlay is currently the global chief marketing officer at Hiscox and was the first chief marketing officer in the history of Major League Soccer.
+Findlay was the first chief marketing officer in the history of Major League Soccer.
 Before MLS, he worked for PepsiCo with the American Advertising Federation Hall of Fame inductee Alan Pottasch.
 He worked at PepsiCo under the chairmen Roger Enrico, Steven Reinemund and Indra Nooyi.
 While there, he helped to launch SoBe Mr. Green soft drink, Sierra Mist and Sierra Mist Free, including helping to produce a TV commercial putting the soccer players Freddy Adu and Pelé together for the first time.

 Findlay also launched Pepsi Max while at PepsiCo.
 He was responsible for negotiating an on-air integrated marketing sponsorship deal with ABC's Duel.

 Findlay started his career at Unilever as a territory sales rep before moving to new business innovation then into its brand marketing department at Lever House.